rodrigofontesdev/dt-money/README.md

 # Money

-A simple budgeting app that lets you track your spending and income.
-Record all your transactions and obtain a summary.
+A simple budgeting app that allows you to track your income and expenses.
+Record all your transactions and obtain a summary of your finances.

-The purpose of this project was learn about how to consume an API, improve and measure performance in React applications.
+The purpose of this project was to learn about consuming APIs, improving performance and measuring performance in React applications.

 # Prerequisites